Joralopatko/Javadz/README.md

-# Javadz
+# Homework for Yan
-Dz po java dlia Яна
+ java homework for  Yan